Functions of the ICAC

 - investigating and exposing corrupt conduct in the NSW public sector

 - educating the NSW community and public sector about corruption and its effects.

 Investigating corruption and NSW Electoral Commission referrals

-These key functions are achieved through the receipt, analysis and assessment of complaints and reports of alleged corruption, referrals by the NSW Electoral Commission of certain possible criminal offences under election funding, election or lobbying laws, and the conduct of investigations, compulsory examinations and public inquiries into serious and systemic corruption.
+These key functions are fullfilled through the receipt, analysis and assessment of complaints and reports of alleged corruption, referrals by the NSW Electoral Commission of certain possible criminal offences under election funding, election or lobbying laws, and the conduct of investigations, compulsory examinations and public inquiries into serious and systemic corruption.